 - 1. Completion of a minimum of 120 semester hours. - 2.
-At least 60 semester hours in residence. - 3.
-A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 2.5 cumulative GPA with a grade of "C" or better in all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - 4.
+At least 60 semester hours in residence. - A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - 4.
 Completion of the required hours in the following areas:

 a.
-General Education
+General Education 45 semester hours

 b.
-Electives
+Electives 15 semester hours

-c.
-Bible and Theology
+C. Bible and Theology 20 semester hours

 d.
-Foundational
+Foundational 8 semester hours

 e.
-Major Courses

-45 semester hours

-20 semester hours

-8 semester hours

-32 semester hours
+Major Courses 32 semester hours